Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assessment/assessment-strategy.md

   GatorGrader checks that automatically pass inside of a GitHub Actions build.

-- **GitHub Actions Build Status of Either ✔  or ❌**: Since additional checks on the Python source code and/or technical writing are encoded in GitHub Action workflows and, moreover, all of the GatorGrader checks are also run in GitHub Actions, your work will receive a checkmark grade if the last before-the-deadline build in GitHub Actions passes and a ✔  appears in their
+- **GitHub Actions Build Status of Either ✔  or ❌**: Since additional checks on the source code and/or technical writing are encoded in GitHub Action workflows and, moreover, all of the GatorGrader checks are also run in GitHub Actions, your work will receive a checkmark grade if the last before-the-deadline build in GitHub Actions passes and a ✔  appears in their